TC Encore Pro Hunter – Configurable Single-shot Rifle and Pistol Platform

 Recently, I had the opportunity to shoot the Thompson Center Pro Hunter on a prairie dog shoot.
 Throughout several days I was able to test a variety of calibers, and even their pistol platform.
 I was incredibly impressed by this gun’s accuracy – not just in its innate ability to be accurate, but how accurately I was able to shoot it, even at long distances and in changing conditions.

 One of the things we had to do during the shoot was move from one side of the car to the other to engage targets from out either window.
-The weight of the rifle, which was relatively light, made it easy to maneuver, and the size was of relative little hindrance as well.
+The weight of the rifle, which was relatively light, made it easy to maneuver, and the size was of little hindrance as well.
 While I’m not a hunter, I would imagine these traits would be advantageous in the field.

 Personally, I also found the Pro Hunter comfortable and ergonomic.
 It fit me well, the rubber pads were in all the right places, and both holding and shooting it felt incredibly natural.
-As someone who is small statured, frequently rifles, especially those designed for hunting don’t tend to fit well.
+As someone who is small stature, frequently rifles, especially those designed for hunting don’t tend to fit well.
 This, while very personal, did not apply to the Pro Hunter, which felt uniquely natural to handle.

-Of course, the big selling point of the Encore Pro Hunter Platform is the interchangeability, being able to purchase the gun in varying calibers and finishes is a huge advantage to many gun owners.
+Of course, the big selling point of the TC Encore Pro Hunter Platform is the interchangeability, being able to purchase the gun in varying calibers and finishes is a huge advantage to many gun owners.
 Throughout the week I shot the gun chambered in .204 RUGER, .223 REMINGTON, and .22-250.
 I found all three firearms to be equally accurate and maneuverable, as well as pleasant to shoot.

 Changing the caliber of the Pro Hunter is relatively simple, it only requires a barrel swap, one of the benefits derived from the single-shot configuration.